dotnet/AspNetCore.Docs/aspnetcore/security/authentication/certauth.md

 ### Renegotiation

 TLS renegotiation is a process by which the client and server can re-assess the encryption requirements for an individual connection, including requesting a client certificate if not previously provided.
 TLS renegotiation is a security risk and isn't recommended because:
 - In HTTP/1.1 the server must first buffer or consume any HTTP data that is in flight such as POST request bodies to make sure the connection is clear for the renegotiation.
-Otherwise the renegotiation can hang or fail.
+Otherwise the renegotiation can stop responding or fail.
 - HTTP/2 and HTTP/3 [explicitly prohibit](https://tools.ietf.org/html/rfc7540#section-9.2.1) renegotiation.
 - There are security risks associated with renegotiation.
 TLS 1.3 removed renegotiation of the whole connection and replaced it with a new extension for requesting only the client certificiate after the start of the connection.
 This mechanism is exposed via the same APIs and is still subject to the prior constraints of buffering and HTTP protocol versions.